-Enteric emissions come out of the mouths of cattle and other "ruminants" as a result of stomach bacteria metabolism creating methane (CH4) during the digestion of grass and forage.
-Enteric methane is the largest component of cattle emissions: 19.0 Mt CO2e from beef cattle in 2020 and 3.5 Mt from dairy cattle.
+Enteric emissions come from the mouths of cattle and other "ruminants" as a result of stomach bacteria metabolism creating methane (CH4) during the digestion of grass and forage.
+Enteric methane is the largest component of cattle emissions: 20.0 Mt CO2e from beef cattle in 2021 and 3.5 Mt from dairy cattle.

-D. Emissions directly attributed to cattle are declining
+E. Emissions directly attributed to cattle have declined

-Emissions attributed to cattle have been declining since 2005, as the size of the Canadian herd has declined.
-Figure 5 shows cattle numbers.
-Note how the shape of the top line echoes the shape of the emissions curves at the bottom of Figure 3.
+Emissions attributed to cattle have declined since 2005, as the size of the Canadian herd has declined.
+Figure 4 shows cattle numbers.
+Note how the shape of the top line echoes the shape of the emissions curves at the bottom of Figure 2 (page 4).
 Efficiency gains have also helped decrease emissions.

-Figure 5.
+Figure 4.
 Cattle on farms in Canada, 1990-2021.